mybrightidea/mars-rover-ui/readme.md

 `</App>`

 Note: I added a trap to stop the rover wandering off the plateau: if the rover instruction would move it outside of the bounds then it is ignored

+The page is served from a simple node/express server